SoftwAIre/charity_recommender/README.md

 The graph is limited on the X axis to $1,000 to show there is a distribution.
 The graph is positively skewed past $1,000,000.

 ### Measuring Donor Enthusiasm for Projects
-Donation amount is shown on a logarithmic scale.
+Here the donation amount is represented on a logarithmic scale.
 See graph below:

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/log%20donation.png)
 In the future I will need to substitute the logarithmic values for dollar values.